Moving to Ventura County?

 Lots of new construction, planned and gated communities are happening here with townhomes and large semi-custom homes.

-Oak View, a Tucked Away Neighborhood Next to Ojai, With Gorgeous Outdoor Access
+A Tucked Away Neighborhood Next to Ojai, With Gorgeous Outdoor Access

 Oakview is a small community nestled in between Ojai and Ventura